monero-project/monero/README.md

     *Note*: If cmake can not find zmq.hpp file on OS X, installing `zmq.hpp` from https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.

+    *Note*: The instructions above will compile the most stable release of the Aeon software.
+If you would like to use and test the most recent software, use ```git checkout master```.
+The master branch may contain updates that are both unstable and incompatible with release software, though testing is always encouraged.

 * The resulting executables can be found in `build/release/bin`